philipphoertnagl/Finance-Manager/README.md

 # Finance-Manager
-A simple Java application which is used to store all financial assets and movements such as transactions/investments/incomes/expenses etc.
+A simple Java application (with a JavaFX GUI) which can be used to store all financial assets and movements such as Investments, Savings, Income and Costs.